-- Review zoning solutions that protect rural character while simultaneously encouraging appropriate increases in density and mixed use.
-"Form Based Code" is one such - approach where the zoning focuses more on the physical form and increased density and less on the uses. - Engagement with nonprofit homebuilders could help facilitate the construction of housing. - Review the zoning ordinance to allow for greater density where appropriate, including the consideration of eliminating the extra 1⁄2 buildable area for multifamily units as compared to single-family homes. - Streamline the permitting process by reviewing the zoning ordinance for excessive restrictions, redundancies, inconsistencies, lack of clarity,
+As a path forward, Warner can review zoning solutions that protect rural character while simultaneously encouraging appropriate increases in density and mixed use.
+This could include reviewing the zoning ordinance to allow for greater density where appropriate, such as eliminating the extra 1⁄2 buildable area for multi-family units.
+Streamlining the permitting process by reviewing the zoning ordinance for excessive restrictions, redundancies, inconsistencies, user-friendliness, and reducing the number of nonconformities can also help achieve the goals of this chapter.
+Finally, engagement with nonprofit homebuilders could also help facilitate the construction of housing.